 Image credit: architectureartdesigns.com

-Grass and shrubs create the perfect border to a walkway made of white pebbles.
+I think that grass and shrubs create the perfect border for a walkway made of white pebbles.
 The pallet wood creates contrast with the natural colors, giving it a rustic feel.
-You can check out more walkways made of pebbles at architectureartdesigns.com.
+You can check out more walkway ideas made of pebbles at architectureartdesigns.com, a blog all about architectural designs.

 Curved Walkway of Pebbles with Rocks and Mulch